AlexandreNacache/Stable-Matching-for-Roommate-/README.md

 # Stable-Matching-for-Roommate-
-Gale-Shapley Algorithm used for matching roommates to rooms
+Gale-Shapley algorithm used for matching roommates to rooms